arkovia/acts/arkovia-constitution-act.md

  4. Act in the nation's best interests.
  5. Cooperation and respect with other Gens.
  6. Represent the Government professionally.
- 7. Make decisions for the nation's gain, not personal gain.
+ 7. Make decisions for national gain, rather than personal gain.
  8. Engage in discussion and criticism of various ideas and systems.
  9. Plus other responsibilities delegated by the Genesis Council
+ 10. Refuse any form of bribery, whether financial or otherwise.
+ 11. Help establish and collabortively create plans, designs, concepts, legislation, projects, infrastructure and more.

 ### Section 2: Membership
 #### Segment 1: Gen Definition